rhettpilcher/Flappy-Pong/README.md

 - a fully implemented shop system
 - mock monetization with IAP and Interstitial + Rewarded ads

-The games functionality is more or less at an alpha phase with all design and functionallity complete.
+The prototype is more or less at an alpha phase with all design and functionallity complete.
 I may continue and ship this project in the future.

 ## Tools & Technologies